onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Resource IDs.rst

     :target: VNF
     :keyword: MUST
     :validation_mode: static
-    :updated: dublin
+    :updated: frankfurt

-    A VNF's Heat Orchestration Template's Resource ``OS::Neutron::Port`` that is attaching to an internal network Resource ID **MUST** use the naming convention
+    A VNF's Heat Orchestration Template's Resource ``OS::Neutron::Port`` that is attaching to an ONAP internal network
+    (per the ONAP definition, see Requirements R-52425 and R-46461 and R-35666), the Resource ID **MUST**
+    use the naming convention

     * ``{vm-type}_{vm-type_index}_int_{network-role}_port_{port-index}``